ESSENTIALS OF DIAGNOSIS

 Wilson disease tends to present as liver disease in adolescents (more common in females) and neuropsychiatric disease in young adults (more common in males), but there is great variability, and onset of symptoms after age 40 is more common than previously thought.
 The diagnosis should always be considered in any child or young adult with hepatitis, splenomegaly with hypersplenism, Coombs-negative hemolytic anemia, portal hypertension, and neurologic or psychiatric abnormalities.
 Wilson disease should also be considered in persons under 40 years of age with chronic hepatitis or acute liver failure.

 Hepatic involvement may range from elevated liver biochemical tests (although the alkaline phosphatase may be low) to cirrhosis and portal hypertension.
 In patients with acute liver failure (seen much more often in females than males), the diagnosis of Wilson disease is suggested by an alkaline phosphatase (in units/L)-to-total bilirubin (in mg/dL) ratio less than 4 and an AST-to-ALT ratio greater than 2.2.
 The neurologic manifestations of Wilson disease are related to basal ganglia dysfunction and include an akinetic-rigid syndrome similar to parkinsonism, pseudosclerosis with tremor, ataxia, and a dystonic syndrome.
 Dysarthria, dysphagia, incoordination, and spasticity are common.
 Migraines, insomnia, and seizures have been reported.
 Psychiatric features include behavioral and personality changes and emotional lability and may precede characteristic neurologic features.
 The risk of depression is increased.
 The pathognomonic sign of the condition is the brownish or gray-green Kayser-Fleischer ring (eFigure 16–38), which represents fine pigmented granular deposits in Descemet membrane in the cornea (Figure 16–4).
-The ring is usually most marked at the superior and inferior poles of ...
+The ring is usually most marked at the superior and inferior ...